hapijs/hapi/Readme.md

 ### Route Handler

-When the provided route handler method is called, it receives a _request_ object decorated with a few helper functions:
+When the provided route handler method is called, it receives a _request_ object with the following properties:
+- _'url'_ - the parsed request URI.
+- _'path'_ - the request URI's path component.
+- _'query'_ - an object containing the query parameters.
+- _'params'_ - an object containing the path named parameters as described in [Path Parameters](#parameters).
+- _'rawBody'_ - the raw request payload (except for requests with `config.payload` set to _'stream'_).
+- _'payload'_ - an object containing the parsed request payload (for requests with `config.payload` set to _'parse'_).
+- _'session'_ - available for authenticated requests and includes:
+    - _'used'_ - user id.
+    - _'client'_ - client id.
+    - _'tos'_ - terms-of-service version.
+    - _'scope'_ - approved client scopes.
+- _'server'_ - a reference to the server object.
+- _'raw'_ - an object containing the Node HTTP server 'req' and 'req' objects.
+Direct interaction with the raw objects is not recommended.
+- _'response'_ - contains the route handler's response after the handler is called.
+Direct interaction with the raw objects is not recommended.

+The request object is also decorated with a few helper functions:
 - _'reply(result)'_ - once the response is ready, the handler must call the _'reply(result)'_ method with the desired response.
 - _'created(uri)'_ - sets the HTTP response code to 201 (Created) and adds the HTTP _Location_ header with the provided value (normalized to absolute URI).
 Must be called before the required _'reply(result)'_.